AliOKeeffe/word-Py/README.md

 ### Title and Introduction Section
 - When the user enters the site they are greeted with a very simple page welcoming them to the game and asking them for their name.
-- The welcome text was creating using Pyfiglet.
-Imported for Ascii art.
+- The welcome text was creating using Pyfiglet which takes ASCII text and renders it into ASCII art fonts.
 - There is strong data validation on the username input.
-They must enter a username consisting of numbers or letters and no blank spaces.
-If they do not enter valid data, an error message will appear and they will be asked to input their name again.
+The user must enter a username consisting of numbers or letters.
+They cannot just enter a blank space.
+If they do not enter valid data, an error message will appear in red saying "Username must contain letters or numbers." and they will be asked to input their name again.

 ### Options menu
 - When the user enters their name the computer will welcome them to the game and repeat their name back to them.
-- They will be asked if they would like to Play or read the Instructions.
+- They will be asked if they would like to Play or read the Instructions by inputting "P" or "I".
 - It doesn't matter if their input is lower or upper case.
 The computer can handle both inputs by using the inbuilt function, lower().
 - If the user does not input a "P" or an "I" they will get an error message asking them to input a valid option.